yuvraj24/LiveSmashBar/README.md

 LiveSmashBar allows you a great alternative for native snackbar & toast in Android.
 It allows a great extent of customization & flexibility in terms of usage & behaviour.

-Also its has support for **LiveData** which can be beneficial for displaying repetative messages just be single initialization.
+Also it has support for **LiveData** which can be beneficial for displaying repetative messages just be single initialization.

 Library has been designed & developed purely in *Kotlin*. ❤️